 Method: Cook the rice noodles according to the instructions on the package and set aside.
-In a measuring cup, prepare the ingredients for the sauce. whisk together and set aside.
-In a saucepan over medium heat heat oil, garlic and onions.
-Cook until garlic is transparent. add tofu, carrots, edamame, zucchini and any other veggies you want to add. cook for 3-4 minutes and add sauce and noodles. cook for 5 more minutes- while constantly stirring. remove from heat. garnish with cilantro, bean spouts, peanuts and lime and serve.
+In a measuring cup, prepare the ingredients for the sauce.
+Whisk together and set aside.
+In a saucepan over medium heat heat oil, garlic, and onions.
+Cook until garlic is transparent.
+Add tofu, carrots, edamame, zucchini, and any other veggies you want to add.
+Cook for 3-4 minutes and add sauce and noodles.
+Cook for five more minutes- while continually stirring.
+Remove from heat.
+Garnish with cilantro, bean sprouts, peanuts, and lime and serve.

 Gosh, this was so good!
-I am actually really happy that I purchased the ingredients to make this- because I have enough for another round.
+I am happy that I purchased the ingredients to make this- because I have enough for another round.
 I plan on making it soon!